-Excluding cash on hand amounting to $\mathbb{P}840$ and $\mathbb{P}1,651$ as at December 31, 2021 and 2020, respectively.
-Presented as part of "Other current assets" account in the consolidated statements of financial position.
+^{}Excluding cash on hand amounting to P840 and P1,651 as at December 31, 2021 and 2020, respectively.

 There are no significant concentrations of credit risk because the Group trades with various third parties.

 The tables below show the credit quality by class of financial asset based on the Group's credit rating system.